JVM00/JVM00/README.md

 # Hi, I'm JVM00

-- 🔭 I’m working on: Things
+- 🔭 I’m currently working on: **Data Engineering, Data Science, and DevOps**
-- 🌱 I’m learning: Things
+- 🌱 I’m continuously learning: **emerging technologies and programming languages in the data ecosystem**
-- 💬 Ask me about: Things
+- 💬 Ask me about: **Anything related to Data — from pipelines to machine learning**
-- 📫 How to reach me: Out

 ## 💻 Tech:
 <p align="left">